harshitharao/blog-api/README.md

 5. Token based Authentication for apis

-- curl -H "Authorization: <token>" http://localhost:3000/blogs #Returns the blogs along with is_favorite attribute
+- curl -H "Authorization: token" http://localhost:3000/blogs #Returns the blogs along with is_favorite attribute
 - http://localhost:3000/blogs #Returns the blogs without is_favorite attribute
-- curl -H "Authorization: <token>" http://localhost:3000/blog/1 #Returns blog 1 along with is_favorite attribute
+- curl -H "Authorization: token" http://localhost:3000/blog/1 #Returns blog 1 along with is_favorite attribute
 - http://localhost:3000/blog/1 #Returns blog 1 along without is_favorite attribute
 - There is no option to mark or unmark the blog as favorite if the user is not logged in or user is not authenticated
-- curl -H "Authorization: <token>" http://localhost:3000/blogs/1?is_favorite=true #Returns successfully updated msg
+- curl -H "Authorization: token" http://localhost:3000/blogs/1?is_favorite=true #Returns successfully updated msg
 - http://localhost:3000/blogs/1?is_favorite=true #Returns unauthorized

 6. Services